|

 development

-alcohol is the organism responsible for making alcohol in the first
+high alcohol is the organism responsible for making alcohol in the

-produce alcohol from metabolizing sugar.
-If by selective breeding or
+Yeasts produce alcohol from metabolizing sugar.
+If by selective

-genetic modification we can get yeasts to use a different metabolic
+breeding or genetic modification we can get yeasts to use a

-conversion factor.
-But this is currently some way from being a
+this is currently some way from being a practical option.

 In conclusion, along with much of the trade, I consider

-that needs addressing.
-It’s perhaps unfortunate that many of the
+one that needs addressing.
+It’s perhaps unfortunate that many of

-potential solutions are so manipulative in nature, at a time when the
+the potential solutions are so manipulative in nature, at a time

-naturalness of wine is an issue coming under increasing public
+when the naturalness of wine is an issue coming under increasing

-scrutiny.
-I have a general guiding principle when it comes to
+public scrutiny.
+I have a general guiding principle when it comes

-winegrowing: if you are going to intervene, the earlier you intervene
+to winegrowing: if you are going to intervene, the earlier you

-in the winegrowing process the better.
-Thus I feel that of all the
+intervene in the winegrowing process the better.
+Thus I feel that

-solutions to high alcohol offered here in this brief review, the most
+of all the solutions to high alcohol offered here in this brief

 Article published December 2007